hostjane/hostjane.github.io/index.markdown

 ![](/assets/cloud-plans.png)

-Use our VPS wizards to deployed secure, managed VPS in 120 seconds, inside one of 17 global datacenters, enabling you to focus on running your business.
+<span class="orange">Use our VPS wizards to deployed secure, managed VPS in 120 seconds, inside one of 17 global datacenters, enabling you to focus on running your business.</span>

 ---